Updated: September 2023

 - List of accepted recyclable materials

 For more information on what kinds of e-waste Homewood Disposal accepts, please see the attached flyer.

-The Simple Recycling program allows for free, convenient curbside collection of textiles.
-Learn more on the Textile Recycling Program page.
+The Simple Recycling program is a schedule-only pickup service that allows for free, convenient collection of textiles.
+Learn more on the Simple Recycling Program.

 Safe Gasoline Disposal